 ● Forested shots with trees sticking up above the horizon (hard to mask for).

-A judicious photographer on a journey to master both types of high dynamic range imaging would be well served by carefully shooting a wide variety of bracketed images while in the field since this provides a solid foundation for either workflow.
+When mastering both types of high dynamic range imaging, it’s good to carefully shoot a wide variety of bracketed images while in the field.
+This provides a solid foundation for either workflow.
 Having multiple exposures of the same scene is also great “imagery insurance” when culling favorites later.

-One final thought, which I convey to all my students in my photography classes: we are making art and in art there truly is no wrong answer, only your answer.
+I convey the following to all my students in my photography classes.
+We are making art and in art there truly is no wrong answer, only your answer.